EionRobb/pidgin-opensteamworks/README.md

 How to Build on Linux
 =====================
   * Download the latest tarball from the [Downloads Page](https://github.com/EionRobb/pidgin-opensteamworks/releases)
-  * Make sure you have the development packages/headers for libpurple, glib-2.0, libjson-glib, gnome-keyring
+  * Make sure you have the development packages/headers for libpurple, glib-2.0, libjson-glib, gnome-keyring, nss
   * Run `cd steam-mobile && make && sudo make install`

 Changelog